 If your XP ISO has been modified with driver packs or nLited, or if your ISO has $oem$ folders then it may not install correctly using the STEP1/2 method, so use the WinPE Install menu instead.

-1. Boot from your E2B drive, press W for the Windows menu and then Alt+1 for Step 1
+1. Boot from your E2B drive, press Ctrl-I for the Windows Install menu and then Alt+1 for Step 1.

 3. You will see some instructions about pressing F6 - on some systems pressing F6 during Windows XP Setup is not necessary.
-So try not pressing F6 first.
+So try without pressing F6 first.

-See Tutorial 30 for how XP ISO installs work using FiraDisk/ImDisk.
+64-bit XP - select 64-bit FiraDisk driver after pressing F6.
+See Tutorial 30 for how XP ISO installs work using FiraDisk, etc.

 4. Continue with the text mode setup and allow the system to reboot after the copy-files stage has completed

 5. Reboot back to the E2B USB drive (do NOT allow the computer to boot from the internal HDD).
-Select W and Alt+2 for Step 2.
+Select Ctrl-I and Alt+2 for Step 2.

 6. The system should now boot from the internal HDD and continue the GUI Setup phase of the XP install.
 It may be necessary to confirm the loading of some drivers during this phase.